Gemmstone/LoFi-Fokus/README.md

 ### Setup
 ------
 * Edit the contents of **duration.txt** file to the focus time you prefer (25min by default), remember to also set up the same focus time in **Fokus**
-* **OPTIONAL:** Add the YouTube urls you want into urls.txt, they have to be the same or longer than the time you chose before, there's a couple of urls by default.
+* **OPTIONAL:** Add the YouTube urls you want into urls.txt, they have to be the same or longer than the time you chose before, there's a couple of urls by default, one of the urls will be chosen at random.

 ### Add permisions
 ------